nucleic/enaml/enaml/workbench/schema.rst

 	In both cases, the extension id must be unique in the namespace to which it belongs.
 For all but the most advanced use-cases, the first form of id specification is recommended.

+point
+	The fully qualified identifier of the extension point to which the extension contributes.
+This value must be a string.

 name
 	An optional human readable name for the extension.
 This value is not used